- 1 Objectives

 - 6 References

-The objectives of this experiment are to extract DNA from a fruit sample, learn about fingerprinting, identify foreign substances, and perform blood typing to investigate a crime scene.
+The objectives of this experiment are to learn about introductory biomedical forensics techniques by utilizing some biochemical principles.
+This techniques include extracting DNA, fingerprinting, identify foreign substances, and performing blood typing to investigate a crime scene.
 The DNA will be extracted using the basic biochemical techniques for isolating, purifying, and digesting DNA molecules.
-The drug test will be completed using various testers.
-A blood typing kit will be used for the blood tests.
+The drug test will be completed using a simulation of indicators.
+A blood typing simulation kit will be used for the blood tests.

 Cellular Biology and Location of DNA